Azure/Health-Data-and-AI-Blueprint/deployment.md

 ## Deploy the solution

 You need to copy, or [clone](https://help.github.com/articles/cloning-a-repository/) the repository.
-Once you have a copy of the  Blueprint automation, you can deploy the solution by using the  **deploy.ps1** PowerShell script that deploys or manages the  Blueprint.
+Once you have a copy of the  Blueprint automation, you can deploy the solution by using the  **deploy.ps1** PowerShell script in ADMIN mode that deploys or manages the  Blueprint.

+## Required administrator roles

+The person installing the blueprint must be in the Global Administrator role in the AAD.
+The installing account must also be an Azure subscription administrator for the subscription being used.
+If the person doing the install is not in both of these roles, the install will fail.

+Further, the install is not designed to work with MSDN subscriptions due to the tight integration with AAD.
+A standard Azure account must be used.
+If needed, get a [free trial](https://azure.microsoft.com/en-us/free/?WT.mc_id=ms-docs-dastarr) with credit to spend for installing the blueprint solution and running its demos.

-Once the repository has been copied, or cloned change your working directory to
+1. Once the repository has been copied, or cloned change your working directory to **Deployment**:
-    **Deployment**:
 ```
 cd  .\Deployment\